Catostylus tagi: Food

 Eats both zooplankton and phytoplankton, certain crustaceans, small fish, and marine snow.

 Biomedical use

 Its bell collagen is currently being researched for use as an intercellular matrix.
-The collagen is made up of 1/3 glycine and the most of the rest is water and other amino acids, its amino acid content is very small.
+The collagen is made up of 1/3 glycine and most of the rest is water and other amino acids, its amino acid content is very small.
 The collagen is denatured as soon as it reaches 29.9 C.